ray-project/tune-sklearn/README.md

 ```

 ## In Progress
 We are currently finding better ways to parallelize the entire grid search cross-validation process.
-We do not see a significant speedup thus far when we have `early_stopping=False`.
+We do not see a significant speedup thus far when we are not able to early stop.
 We are also working to integrate more familiar interfaces to make it compatible with our grid search and randomized search interface, such as PyTorch neural nets or XGBoost classifiers/regressors.
 We will continue to add more examples in the [examples folder](https://github.com/ray-project/tune-sklearn/tree/master/examples) as we continue to add support for other interfaces!

 ## More information
 [Ray Tune](https://ray.readthedocs.io/en/latest/tune.html)